dr-hextanium/cookbook/src/electrical/how_to_wire_odometry_pods.md

-# How to wire odometry pods
+# Where should I put my odometry pods?

 ### Ingredients